What is the Arts Mark?

-The Arts Mark is awarded by Arts Council England and recognises oprganisations who inspire young people through arts and culture.
-Arts Mark support schools’ who bring arts and culture to life in every classroom through a shared commitment to high quality art and cultural education.
+The Arts Mark is awarded by Arts Council England and recognises organisations who inspire young people through arts and culture.
+Arts Mark support schools’ who bring arts and culture to life in every classroom through a shared commitment to high-quality art and cultural education.

-Culture and diversity development are at the heart of the curriculum for the children at Boundary Primary School.
+Culture & Diversity Development is at the heart of the curriculum for the children at Boundary Primary School.
 We are focused on the development of the children’s character as well as their academic achievement; tolerant, understanding, well rounded, resilient, imaginative and creative pupils are what we strive to encompass through our continued engagement with arts and culture education.